-Last year I started feeling like our website was looking outdated.
+Last year I started feeling like our company website was looking outdated.
 I've been having updates done on it to keep it current for content but it has gradually degraded and now reached the point where a rebuild was necessary.

 It all started with a conversation I had with a colleague.
 It was about redesigning our agency website and I had confessed that I began last year and gave up...twice...I said it was too big...then she gave me a funny look...then I thought, well that was lame.